Pictured recipe: Zucchini Noodles with Pesto & Chicken

 Whether you have diabetes or prediabetes—or just generally suffer ill effects from crazy blood sugar swings—you want to know what really works to control your sugar levels.
 It can make all the difference in living well and staying off the blood sugar roller coaster that can drag down your mood and energy and skew your hunger levels.
 Here are a dozen tips that will help your blood sugar and your overall health.
-(If you have diabetes, remember you should always work with your health care team first.)
+(If you have diabetes, remember you should always work with your health care team first to help control your blood sugar.)

 1. Walk It Out